I’m a writer and freelance trust fundraising consultant.

 I graduated from Cambridge University in 2006 with a degree in Anglo-Saxon, Norse & Celtic.
 After that enjoyable but rarefied experience, I wanted to experience something real world and gritty.
 I signed up to be a street fundraiser for Greenpeace, and lasted a year, in which time I learned a huge amount about fundraising and social activism.

-I then felt the need to find an indoors job, and found one writing tenders for an events management company.
+I then felt the need to find an indoors job, and ended up writing tenders for an events management company.
 After that, I found a tender-writing job at a DJ school in Hoxton.
 I was made redundant after a year, which ultimately propelled me into my first trust fundraising role at St Mungo’s, the London-based homelessness charity.

 I was at St Mungo’s for four years and was promoted to Trust Fundraising Manager.
 After a brief stint at SSAFA, the armed forces charity, I worked at Tommy’s, the pregnancy charity, for nearly four years, during which time I grew the trusts income significantly; my final role was Head of Trusts and Major Gifts.
 I left Tommy’s in June 2019.